 If you are looking for a dish that is simple to make but full of flavor, look no further.
 Sopa de Conchas reminds me of an elevated version of Spaghettios, as it also features small noodles cooked in a tomato based broth.
 But don't be fooled, sopita is so much better.
 By browning the noodles first and adding in sauteed onion for flavor, this noodle soup-like meal is amazing with a capital A.

 These are honestly my favorite types of dishes to make.
 Ones that are classics to the culture from which they come.
 That are tweaked from family to family.
-Similar to chicken pastina is to italian culture, Mexican sopita will mean something different to each family.
+Similar to italian wedding soup or chicken pastina is to italian culture, Mexican sopita will mean something different to each family.
 This recipe I am sharing is pretty much as bare bones as it comes, so feel free to adjust as you see fit.

 After this recipe, try another classic, Refried Beans in the Instant Pot.